beibeiyang/aim_vm_utilities/README.md

 This script retrieves vCPU, Memory and Disk provision stats of all VMs from a VM folder in vCenter.
 Given a folder name in vSphere, the script will print out the provisioned vCPU, memory and Disk of every VM in that folder and spit out the sum at the end.
+Nested folders are supported.

 ```
 $ python aim_get_vmfolder_resources_stats.py -h